supercool/Cache-Monster/README.md

 6. When it purges or warms the cache, raise an event before and after so other interested parties can get involved.

 7. Add flags / tags ala https://github.com/mmikkel/CacheFlag-Craft

+8. Provide a view in the cp for manually purging or warming caches